- How to Visit Gotokuji – the Waving Cat Temple - 13 August 2026

 Here’s a quick answer to that question…

-As a general rule, if you don’t intend to visit any of the attractions on the pass, you’re not going to make it pay purely as a transport pass – for that you should investigate the Enjoy Eco Pass .
+As a general rule, if you don’t intend to visit any of the attractions on the pass, you won’t make it pay purely as a transport pass – for that, you should investigate the Enjoy Eco Pass .

-If you have time to see a few things or are following our Osaka sightseeing plan, and need to use the metro to get there, it probably will pay for itself pretty quickly.
+If you have time to see a few things or are following our Osaka sightseeing plan, and need to use the metro to get there, it will probably pay for itself quickly.
 For example,

-If you’re planning to do the Umeda Sky Building (during the day) and Osaka Castle (and use the metro to get there), the one-day pass will probably pay for itself, depending on where your hotel is.
-Add one more attraction to your day and you’re definitely saving money.
+If you’re planning to do the Umeda Sky Building (during the day) and Osaka Castle (and use the metro to get there), the one-day pass will pretty much pay for itself, depending on where your hotel is.
+Add one more attraction to your day, or eat in one of the restaurants with a discount, and you’ll definitely save money.

 If you’re planning a busy day where you, say, start at the Abeno Harakus Observatory, head to Tsutenkaku Tower (and go on the slide), then head to Osaka Castle and the Umeda Sky Building, finishing up taking the Wonder Cruise on a boat down Dotonbori to see the lights – it’ll not only pay for itself, it’ll save you a few thousand yen.

-There are a lot more examples where it’ll pay for itself, so, read on to find out more about what exactly is included.
+There are many more examples where it’ll pay for itself, so, read on to find out more about what exactly is included.

 Have you joined our Japlanease Facebook Group yet?
 It’s the perfect place to ask questions and get answers from me, and other Japan fans and travelers.
 Join it here.